|

 - It

-sets up other plays in the series.
-When the defense sells out
+up other plays in the series.
+When the defense sells out on the wedge

 - It